Inkdecker/Inktyping/README.md

 > Note: You can select "Clipboard" to automatically copy the sentences to the clipboard.

 ## Rainmeter
 The sentence preset can be exported and used as rainmeter slideshow.
 To do so, select the sentence preset you want to export and press the [Rainmeter] button.
-You can then place the created profile inside your **\RAINMETER\Skins** folder and then launch it using rainmeter.
+You can then place the created profile inside your **"..\RAINMETER\Skins"** folder and then launch it using rainmeter.
 > Note: The TEXT_SLIDESHOW.ini file can be edited to customise the slideshow.
+Most variables can be found in the [Variables] section.
 >
-> Note: Deleted sentences get stored inside a new text file send to the \rainmeter_presets\Deleted Files folder.
+> Note: Deleted sentences get stored inside a new text file send to the "..\rainmeter_presets\Deleted Files" folder.

 ## Troubleshooting